mantidproject/mantid/docs/source/concepts/calibration/PowderDiffractionCalibration.rst

     fig, ax = diagnostics.difc_plot2d("NOM_calibrate_d135279_2019_11_28.h5", "NOM_calibrate_d131573_2019_08_18.h5")

-When calibration tables are used as inputs, an additional workspace parameter is needed to hold the instrument definition.
-This can be the GroupingWorkspace generated with the calibration tables from :ref:`LoadDiffCal <algm-LoadDiffCal>`.
+When calibration tables are used as inputs, an additional workspace parameter is needed (``instr_ws``) to hold the instrument definition.
+This can be the GroupingWorkspace generated with the calibration tables from :ref:`LoadDiffCal <algm-LoadDiffCal>` as seen below.

 .. code::